d3athkai/Initial-Setup-for-Linux/README.md

 * Only 1 IP address to be updated

 ## Compatibility
-This script tested working with Red Hat Enterprise Linux 7 & 8 / CentOS 7, 8 & Stream / Rocky Linux.
+This script tested working with Red Hat Enterprise Linux 7 & 8 / CentOS 7, 8 & Stream / RockyLinux.

 ## Setup
 Upload the script to the server and execute it: